Garnasha/Footprint-clustering/paper/background.md

 First, since this is a cross-disciplinary thesis, we shall establish some context assuming minimal prior knowledge of biology, and introduce some terminology.
+Because this is a mathematical thesis, no such basic background in mathematics will be provided in the main body of the text, though some background will be provided in Appendix A to cover any terms not necessarily familiar to biologists.

-Note that, due to the nature of the field, qualifiers such all "all", "always", "every", "none" or "never" are rarely absolute when talking about biological truths: There tends to be an exception to every rule, but unless those are particularly relevant to the subject of interest, we shall tacitly ignore them as edge cases.
+Note that, due to the nature of biology, qualifiers such all "all", "always", "every", "none" or "never" are rarely absolute when talking about biological truths: There tends to be an exception to every rule, but unless those are particularly relevant to the subject of interest, we shall tacitly ignore them as edge cases.
 That being said:

 ###Cells